Elective courses and packages (Bachelor College)

 You can opt for coherent elective packages or separate elective courses.
 In principle, any course in the Bachelor College can be chosen as an elective, including major courses from other programs.
 You may also follow more than one USE learning trajectory.
 This option will be regarded as a coherent elective package of 15 ECTS.
 The course catalog – https://mytue.tue.nl – contains the range of courses that will be offered this academic year.

-In your choice, however, you will need to take into account the necessary prior knowledge required for the course and the time slot you wish to choose.
+In your choice, however, you will need to take into account the necessary prior knowledge required for the course and the time slot of the course.
+Moreover, it is not allowed to choose an elective that has overlap in content with a major course or two overlapping electives.
 The course catalog, the PlanApp and this website can provide useful guidance.
 Discuss your choices with your study coach, who can help you make an appropriate choice.
 In addition, an annual Check your Match event is organized, where you can explore your electives and USE learning trajectories.

-- Industrial and Applied Mathematics-Software Science: 10 ECTS electives & 15 ECTS USE learning trajectory
+- Applied Mathematics - Software Science: 10 ECTS electives & 15 ECTS USE learning trajectory

-- Industrial and Applied Mathematics-Physics: 10 ECTS electives & 15 ECTS USE learning trajectory
+- Applied Mathematics - Applied Physics: 10 ECTS electives & 15 ECTS USE learning trajectory

 More information about making your choice, important dates and extra study components can be found here.